totara/totara-docker-dev/README.md

 You can customise the docker compose configurations simply adding your own `.yml` or `.yaml` compose files into the `custom` folder.
 Any containers or other options you have will automatically override any existing default container options.

-## Custom bash aliases
+## Custom shell aliases

-The `bash` folder lets you add custom aliases and functions to your php containers.
-Any file with the `.bash` extension will be sourced into your php container whenever you bash into it.
+The `shell` folder lets you add custom aliases and functions to your php containers.
+Any file with the `.sh` extension will be sourced into your php container whenever you bash/sh into it.
 This is useful for when you need to run complex commands often during development, such as initialising tests.
-To get started, simply copy `aliases.bash.dist` to `aliases.bash` and define your aliases.
+To get started, simply copy `aliases.sh.dist` to `aliases.sh` and define your aliases.

+## Oh My Zsh shell

+Oh My Zsh is an extention for the standard zsh shell.
+You can use it with the php containers instead of bash by using the `tzsh` command.
+It is better than the basic bash shell as it brings colour support, autocompletion, autosuggestions and more.
+To begin using it, you will need to install [custom fonts](https://github.com/romkatv/nerd-fonts) and configure your terminal emulator to use them.
+Oh My Zsh is highly configurable - see `shell/.zshrc` for the current configuration and check out the [ohmyzsh](https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/README.md) and [powerline10k](https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/README.md) docs for more ideas on what is possible.